iterative/dvc.org/content/docs/command-reference/stage/add.md

 - [external dependencies] and [external outputs] (outside of the
   <abbr>workspace</abbr>) are also supported (except metrics and plots).

-- Stage commands need to recreate any directory structures defined as outputs every time its executed by DVC.
+- Since <abbr>outputs</abbr> are deleted from the workspace before executing stage commands, the underlying code should create any directory structures needed every time its executed by DVC.

 - In some situations, we have previously executed a stage, and later notice that some of the dependencies or outputs are missing from `dvc.yaml`.
 It is